What is Captive.com?

 Editors of Captive.com and IRMI's suite of captive and risk finance products are industry professionals who offer unique perspectives on the industry.
 Ranging from young professionals eager to see the industry grow to seasoned professionals who have many years of experience and continue to support the sector, the frequency, consistency, and quality of the content output is second to none in the industry.
 IRMI and Captive.com are committed to excellence in the field.

 Rodd Zolkos: Mr. Zolkos has spent most of his career as a journalist, including more than 20 years with Business Insurance magazine, where he covered a variety of risk management and commercial insurance topics, focusing largely on captive insurance and alternative risk transfer.
+He provides articles for Captive.com and serves as coeditor of Captive Insurance Company Reports (CICR).

 Prior to joining Business Insurance, Mr. Zolkos reported on public policy and public finance for the magazine City & State.
 He also spent time earlier in his career doing traditional newspapering.